 The sauce is going to go on the steaks multiple times throughout the cooking process to layer on that flavor — just as you would grilling anything else BBQ style!

-First, clean and lightly oil the grates of your grill.
-Preheat the grill over medium-high heat; I like to get it up to 500°F or so because quite a bit of heat will escape when you place the cauliflower on the grates and add the sauce.
+Before cooking, clean and lightly oil the grates of your grill, then preheat the grill over medium-high heat.
+I like to get it up to 500°F or so because quite a bit of heat will escape when you place the cauliflower on the grates and add the sauce.

 Remove from the grill, brush with more sauce as desired, and serve!